intel/neural-compressor/examples/pytorch/eager/image_recognition/imagenet/cpu/qat_during_prune/README.md

 In examples directory, there are two yaml templates `prune_conf.yaml` and `qat_conf.yaml` which are used in pruning and quantization aware training.
 User could some of the items in yaml and only keep mandatory item.

-LPOT defined Scheduler to do QAT during prune in one turn.
+Neural Compressor defined Scheduler to do QAT during prune in one turn.
 It is sufficient to add following lines of code to execute pruning and QAT in scheduler.
 ```
 quantizer = Quantization('./qat_conf.yaml')
 prune = Pruning('./prune_conf.yaml')